fvarli/fvarli/README.md

 ### Hi there 👋

-As a senior software developer with over 4+ years of experience, I specialize in PHP and have a wealth of experience working with Laravel and CodeIgniter.
-I am also well-versed in MySQL, WordPress, JavaScript, and jQuery, making me a versatile and skilled developer.
-I also have experience in Vue.js.

-I have a Mechatronic Engineering degree and have always had a passion for coding, which led me to study abroad in Slovenia through the Erasmus+ program.
-As a fluent English speaker, I am able to effectively communicate with international teams.
+As a seasoned software developer with over 4 years of experience, my journey in the tech industry has been both dynamic and enriching.
+I hold a Mechatronic Engineering degree and have nurtured a deep-rooted passion for coding, which was further honed during my studies in Slovenia through the Erasmus+ program.
+My fluency in English complements my technical skills, enabling effective communication with international teams.

+My professional path has been marked by a strong expertise in PHP, where I have extensively worked with frameworks like Laravel and CodeIgniter.
+My skill set also spans across MySQL, WordPress, JavaScript, and jQuery, showcasing my versatility in various aspects of web development.
+Additionally, my experience with Vue.js has added a valuable dimension to my development capabilities.

-Currently, I am a resident of Istanbul, Turkey, and am working at Massive Bio, an AI-driven platform connecting cancer patients to bio-pharmaceutical clinical trials.
-I have been with the company since April 2019 and have been able to make valuable contributions to the team.
+Until December 2023, I was part of Massive Bio, an AI-driven platform in Istanbul, Turkey, connecting cancer patients to bio-pharmaceutical clinical trials.
+My tenure at Massive Bio since April 2019 has been a testament to my ability to contribute significantly to innovative projects, often navigating complex challenges with ease.

+Currently, my professional focus has shifted towards leveraging the MERN stack (MongoDB, Express, React, Node) for developing cutting-edge applications.
+This transition marks a significant step in my career, aligning with the latest industry trends and my personal goal of staying at the forefront of technological advancements.

-I am a determined and motivated professional with a proven track record of delivering complex projects on time and within budget.
-I have a natural ability to solve problems and am dedicated to staying up-to-date with the latest industry trends and technologies.
+I pride myself on being a determined and motivated professional, known for delivering complex projects on time and within budget.
+My problem-solving skills are complemented by a commitment to continuous learning and adaptation.
+Proficient in Agile and Scrum methodologies, I am not only comfortable in leadership roles but also thrive in collaborative, fast-paced, and deadline-driven environments.

-I am skilled in Agile and Scrum software development methodologies and am comfortable taking on a leadership role when necessary.
-I am also a team player and enjoy working in fast-paced, deadline-driven environments.
-I am confident that I can make a positive impact on any organization I join.
+As I continue to grow and evolve in the tech industry, I am confident in my ability to make a substantial impact in any organization, driving innovation and excellence through my technical expertise and professional dedication.

 ![](https://komarev.com/ghpvc/?username=fvarli)